A world-class metro rail network

-Sydney Metro City & Southwest is Stage 2 of Sydney Metro – Australia’s biggest public transport project.
+Sydney Metro City and Southwest is Stage 2 of Sydney Metro - Australia's biggest public transport project.

-CIMIC Group companies UGL and Pacific Partnerships, as part of the Northwest Rapid Transit Consortium (NRT), will operate and maintain the full metro railway from Rouse Hill to Bankstown – in total 66 kilometres of rail and 31 metro stations.
+Pacific Partnerships and UGL, as part of the Northwest Rapid Transit Consortium (NRT), will operate and maintain the full metro railway from Rouse Hill to Bankstown, in total 66 kilometres of rail and 31 metro stations.

-The $3.7 billion NRT Public Private Partnership (PPP) contract, which was awarded in 2014 for Sydney Metro Northwest (Stage 1), has been extended to Stage 2 (City & Southwest) to deliver a seamless customer experience on the new metro system.
+The NRT Public Private Partnership (PPP) contract, which was awarded in 2014 for Sydney Metro Northwest (Stage 1), has been extended to Stage 2 (Sydney Metro City & Southwest) to deliver a seamless customer experience on the new metro system.

 As an existing investor in the Metro North West Line operations contract, Pacific Partnerships will provide a further equity investment to the NRT PPP.